 When dealing with life stress, support from people you know and trust can be absolutely vital.
 Whether you are facing a small annoyance or a serious crisis, getting help from others is one of the most effective ways to make sure that you manage the situation and yourself as well as possible.

 Set up your support network by selecting trusted people from your contact list or adding them in manually.
-If you are currently in counseling or therapy, make sure that your provider is one of the people on your support network.
+If you are currently in counselling or therapy, make sure that your provider is one of the people on your support network.

 Seek Support Help

 This activity will guide you in reaching out for support.
-Reaching out for support can be difficult when you’re feeling down or upset; however, having good support is a strongly related to improved mood and mental health, and may be an important part of your healing from trauma.
+Reaching out for support can be difficult when you’re feeling down or upset; however, having good support is strongly related to improved mood and mental health, and may be an important part of your recovering from trauma.

 Distract Yourself